Construction logistics plans

 Design stage: Outline CLP.
 The onus lies with the developer to propose the level of CLP required and for Waltham Forest Highways to comment.
 This should happen during the pre-planning meeting.
 An Outline CLP is submitted as part of the planning application.

 Pre-construction / Construction stage: Detailed CLP.
-A site contractor should be “on-board”, and if not engaged previously should confirm the feasibility of any Planned Measures in accordance with required level of commitment.
+A site contractor should be “on board”, and if not engaged previously should confirm the feasibility of any Planned Measures in accordance with the required level of commitment.
 Construction begins once the Detailed CLP has been approved by Waltham Forest Highways and becomes part of the construction methodology.

 CLP Compliance and Monitoring